altaga/PolkaSend/WebPageContractsDeploy/README.md

 # Prerequisites:

-- Tener una cuenta de developer activada.
+- Have an activated developer account.
   - https://evmdocs.acala.network/tooling/development-account
-- Leer la documentacion sobre el consumo de gas en las trasacciones de Acala EVM+
+- Read the documentation on gas consumption in Acala EVM+ transactions
   - https://evmdocs.acala.network/network/gas-parameters
-- Leer la documentacion basica de como usar el RemixIDE.
+- Read the basic documentation on how to use the RemixIDE.
   - https://evmdocs.acala.network/tooling/remix-ide

 # How it works: